Seven key steps for student grants & loans for distance courses

 b) By phone, with a credit card, at 1.800.663.9711 (toll-free in Canada)

-c) By submitting a paper Full-Time Fee Deferral Application
+c) By emailing a Full-Time Fee Deferral Application (Register by phone once approved)

-- Mail, scan and email or fax the Study Contract to Student Awards and Financial Support after selecting a study period and signing it.
+- Email the Study Contract to Student Awards & Financial Aid after selecting a study period and signing it.

-- Wait a minimum of four weeks after submitting your application to receive notice of your funding.
+- Wait two to four weeks after submitting your application to receive notice of your funding.

-Distance education terms for Student Loans & Grants
+Distance education study periods for Student Loans & Grants

 |Term||Start Date||End Date|